imejaaz/mypro/README.md

 # mypro
-This is my first Djanog repository
+This is my first Djanog repository that i am tring to pushing